Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Are Online Antibiotics Safe for a Sick Dog?

 With the way the economy is, people are trying to cut corners as much as they can, and at times, pets are the first to suffer from these hard financial times.
 For some reason, Rover always appears to get sick at the wrong time, right when finances are really tight.
 But what can be done to avoid those expensive vet visits?
 A vet visit nowadays costs an average of $75 just for the physical exam.
 If we add expensive medications, dog owners can easily spend close to $200!
 This is not to mention the cultures, blood work, and x-rays that are often recommended.

-Truth is, many dog owners are struggling to treat their pets, and more and more, they are trying to treat their pets at home.
+The truth is that many dog owners are struggling to treat their pets, and more and more are trying to treat their pets at home.
 Good old home remedies for pets can be used, but unfortunately, there are times when these may not work and antibiotics are the only way to fight an infection.
 So what should you do in this case?
 Some owners may feel tempted to use some leftover human antibiotics forgotten in the medicine cabinet, while others prefer to purchase them online without a prescription.
 But is this something safe to do?
 We will evaluate this carefully.

 Many owners feel tempted to use those human leftover antibiotics, but are they safe to use?
 There are many considerations to keep in mind.
 The following are some reasons why dog owners should avoid self-medicating their dogs using left over antibiotics.